PreyumKr/DailyLife_Problem_Solvers/README.md

 * The **base** model is kept in parts *lesser than 25MB* so that it can be uploaded to github, you need to extract it using ***7zip*** or ***winrar*** to use it.
 Extract using the **extract here** option.
 * The subtitle generation is done locally and the video is not uploaded to any server as per my understanding.
 * **NOTE:** ***If you face any issues with the path of videos while running the tree script or the other two scripts then try moving the working folder closer to the root directory of the drive.
 It might solve the issue.***

-### Simple Finance Tracker
-* Read the Readme.md file inside the directory.
-* The Simple Finance Tracker allows users to track daily expenses and incomes through an intuitive interface.
-* It provides both a command-line interface (CLI) version and a graphical user interface (GUI) version.
-* It can Add, edit, and delete expense/income records.
-* One can View all expenses or incomes with a detailed breakdown.
-* It generates summary reports (daily, weekly, monthly) and export them to an Excel file.
-* Its data is stored in an SQLite database.

-### Text to Voice Converter
-* This project allows users to convert text input into speech using the Web Speech API.
-* It provides an easy-to-use interface where users can type their text, select from a variety of voices available in the browser, and listen to the spoken output.
-* The project is built with HTML, CSS, and JavaScript, and leverages the browser's native speech synthesis capabilities.
-By utilizing the Web Speech API, it delivers real-time text-to-speech functionality without the need for external libraries.
-* This tool is useful for enhancing accessibility, especially for individuals with reading disabilities or those who prefer auditory content.
-Additionally, it demonstrates how native browser features can be harnessed to provide useful applications.